sungheeyun/sungheeyun.github.io/_pages/ai-learning.md

 		and want to understand the core of (classical) theory and development, you may want to skim through it or/and use it as a reference
-		for have statistically or mathematically rigorous understanding of basic and advanced concepts such as overfitting, the expectation-maximization (EM) algorithm, and Bayesian inference.
+		for statistically or mathematically rigorous understanding of basic and advanced concepts such as overfitting, the expectation-maximization (EM) algorithm, and Bayesian inference.
 	</p>